 Luxembourg has notified the Commission of its authorities responsible for implementing the IAS Regulation as required by Article 24(2) of the Regulation.
-The national act containing the relevant provisions on penalties applicable to infringements, as required by Article 30(4) of the IAS Regulation, was published on 2 July 2018.
+The national act containing the relevant provisions on penalties applicable to infringements, as required by

-40 Ecosystem services are benefits provided by nature such as food, clean water and pollination on which human society depends.

-41The Luxembourg Government, Mapping and assessing ecosystems and their services in Luxembourg, Final Synthesis Report, December 2015

-42 EU project Esmeralda.
+&lt;sup>40 Ecosystem services are benefits provided by nature such as food, clean water and pollination on which human society depends.
+The Luxembourg Government, Mapping and assessing ecosystems and their services in Luxembourg, Final Synthesis Report, December 2015 EU project Esmeralda.

-43 Natural Capital Coalition, Natural Capital Protocol.
+&lt;sup>43 Natural Capital Coalition, Natural Capital Protocol.

-44 Tsiamis K; Gervasini E; Deriu I; D'amico F; Nunes A; Addamo A; De Jesus Cardoso A. Baseline Distribution of Invasive Alien Species of Union concern.
+&lt;sup>44 Tsiamis K; Gervasini E; Deriu I; D'amico F; Nunes A; Addamo A; De Jesus Cardoso A. Baseline Distribution of Invasive Alien Species of Union concern.
 Ispra (Italy): Publications Office of the European Union; 2017, EUR 28596 EN, doi:10.2760/772692.